muqeeth/scheduling/README.md

 status,var,E_next,W=LPSolver(layers[i-1],layers[i-1]+layers[i],E)
 ```
 2. All E_next values are appended to Ener list.
-3. In weights and decision variables when the Lpsolver is called it returns keys which are present before so we need to add    number of nodes in previous layer for correct indexing.
+3. In weights and decision variables when the Lpsolver is called ,it returns keys which are present before so we need to add    number of nodes in previous layer for correct indexing.
 ```
 def multilayer_solver(k,layers):